rnemeth90/rnemeth90.github.io/content/projects/2026-07-08-replacing-deprecated-ingress-nginx.md

     - gateway-api
 ---

-The Kubernetes SIG Network and SIG Release teams announced the retirement of the widely-used Ingress NGINX controller — best-effort support only until March 2026, with no further releases or security fixes after that.
-Given how central ingress is to a Kubernetes platform's security posture, waiting until the last minute to react wasn't an option.
+Ingress NGINX is being retired.
+Best-effort support until March 2026, then nothing.
+Need to migrate everything before then.

-This project ran through a structured migration process:
+Structured approach:

-1. **Inventory** — enumerate every AKS cluster and every Ingress resource referencing ingress-nginx, including class annotations, controller configuration, and Helm releases, to understand the full scope of what needed to move.
+1. Inventory - every cluster, every Ingress resource, every controller config and Helm release.
-2. **Assess options** — evaluate the realistic replacement candidates, including the Kubernetes-native Gateway API, Azure's Application Gateway Ingress Controller, and several third-party ingress/gateway controllers (Traefik, Kong, HAProxy, NGINX Gateway Fabric, and Blixt among them).
+2. Assess options - Gateway API, Azure AppGW Ingress Controller, Traefik, Kong, HAProxy, NGINX Gateway Fabric, Blixt.
-3. **Select a target** — weigh each option against maintainability, security posture, performance, how well it integrates with Azure, and how stable its own roadmap looked, rather than just picking the most popular option.
+3. Select based on maintainability, security, performance, Azure integration, roadmap stability - not just popularity.
-4. **Plan and execute the migration** across all affected clusters.
+4. Migrate across all clusters.

-Migrations driven by an upstream project's retirement announcement are a good forcing function for revisiting whether your original choice is still the right one — rather than doing a like-for-like replacement, this was a real opportunity to evaluate the broader Gateway API ecosystem that's matured significantly since we first adopted ingress-nginx.
+Upstream retirements are a forcing function to revisit if the original choice is still right.
+Instead of a like-for-like replacement, this was a real opportunity to evaluate the Gateway API ecosystem that's matured a lot since we first picked ingress-nginx.